 The COVID-19 PCR tests performed by Labcorp are qualitative assays using PCR technology, which Labcorp played a central role in commercializing when PCR was introduced nearly 30 years ago.

-As of August 26, 2020, the current average time to deliver results for the COVID-19 swab test is 1-2 days from the date of specimen pickup.
+The current average time to deliver results for the COVID-19 swab test is 1-3 days from the date of specimen pickup.

 For the COVID-19 antibody test, the average delivery of test results is 1-3 days from the date of specimen pickup.